mmaxirod8/Meshtastic/README.md

 ### ❓ How do we configure it?

-- 👉 First, we can get this license plate from two main pages (from Argentina):
+- 👉 First, we can get this mesh device in this following page (from Argentina):
    - Mercado Libre --> https://www.mercadolibre.com.ar/xiao-nrf52840--wiosx1262-kit-meshtastic-blelora-862930-m/up/MLAU3394520637#polycard_client=search-desktop&search_layout=grid&position=1&type=product&float_highlight=repurchase&tracking_id=3a7aa470-9531-405d-8084-412034cb75f7&wid=MLA1519008445&sid=search

 - 📻 Once the board has been acquired, we will perform the initialization steps: